fivethreeo/django-shop-categories/README.rst

     manage.py syncdb

-When extending Product models in your shop make sure they subclass from ``shop_categories.models.defaults.product.base .CategoryProductBase``
+When extending Product models in your shop make sure they subclass from ``shop_categories.models.defaults.product.base.CategoryProductBase``